 There have been instances in which a U.S. citizen has met a Moroccan online and come to live with or visit him or her in Morocco and found themselves in financial or otherwise difficult situations while in country.
-If you are concerned about a family member or friend who is visiting someone he or she met online, you can contact the American Citizens Services Unit of the U.S. Consulate General in Casablanca at 212-522-26-71-51.
+If you are concerned about a family member or friend who is visiting someone he or she met online, you can contact American Citizens Services at the U.S. Consulate General in Casablanca at 212-522-26-71-51.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, you may also be breaking local law.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. Embassy or Consulate.
 We can:

 The local equivalent to the “911” emergency line in Morocco is 190.
 Please note that emergency operators rarely speak English.
 Most police and other officials speak Arabic; some may speak French depending on their location and education.

 Please see our information on victims of crime, including possible victim compensation programs in the United States.